makrai/notes/zarriess21-decoding-survey.md

 * poetry generation, where systems need to produce creative text that adheres to
   * rhythmic patterns, rhyme patterns, or tonal patterns [165,167].
 Compared to the rather local, lexical constraints discussed in Section 5.1, these
-  * need to be consistent on multiple levels (e.g., rhyme and rhythm), and need span the entire text.
+  * need to be consistent on multiple levels (eg, rhyme and rhythm), and need span the entire text.
 Nevertheless, the decoding
   * techniques used in poetry generation systems are surprisingly similar to the one already discussed in this survey